The many faces of omega-logic: Second-order arithmetical theories

 \subsection{Successor induction and comprehension}

-As our `background theory' we will use Robinson's arithmetic $\rm Q$ \cite{HajekPudlak:1993:Metamathematics} (essentially, $\pa$ without induction), enriched with axioms for the exponential; call the resulting theory $\Robinson$.
+As our `background theory' we will use Robinson's arithmetic $\sf Q$ \cite{HajekPudlak:1993:Metamathematics} (essentially, $\pa$ without induction).
 Aside from the basic axioms of $\Robinson$, the following schemes will be useful in axiomatizing many theories of interest to us.
 Below, $\Gamma$ denotes a set of formulas.

 \begin{description}